The Campbell Playhouse (TV series)

-The Campbell Playhouse (also known as Campbell Soundstage, TV Soundstage, and Campbell Summer Soundstage [summer hiatus only, see below]) is an American drama anthology television series that originally aired on NBC from June 6, 1952, to May 28, 1954.
+The Campbell Playhouse (also known as Campbell Soundstage, TV Soundstage, and Campbell Summer Soundstage [summer hiatus only, see below]) is an American drama anthology television series that, in its various forms, originally aired on NBC from June 6, 1952, to September 3, 1954.
 The series was sponsored by the Campbell Soup Company.

 Radio series

 The television series was based on the 1938–1940 radio series of the same name.
 The radio version was originally aired on CBS as The Mercury Theatre on the Air beginning July 11, 1938.
 The series made its last broadcast under that title on December 4, 1938.
 After that, the Campbell Soup Company sponsored the radio drama and renamed it The Campbell Playhouse.
 The Campbell Playhouse made its radio debut on December 9, 1938.

 Orson Welles served as the host of the program.

 The series offered 60-minute adaptations of famous novels and plays and, on certain occasions, adaptations of popular motion pictures of the time.

 The radio program ended on March 31, 1940.